Part One: Technology and Infrastructure

 Countries with ongoing disputes surrounding Huawei

-Germany is remaining relatively neutral and has refused to single Huawei out.
-However, after conducting a security review, the German government barred “untrustworthy” sources from developing the country’s 5G network.
-While some interpreted this to be directed toward Huawei, there is no explicit evidence that this is the case.
-Despite the ambiguity on the Huawei ban, Germany’s main telecom networks have opted to use Ericsson over Huawei for their core 5G networks and are removing Huawei network equipment from their 5G core networks.
+Germany is remaining relatively neutral and refused to single out Huawei.
+However, after conducting a security review, the German government barred "untrustworthy" sources from developing their 5G network.
+While some interpreted this to be directed towards Huawei, there is no explicit evidence that this is the case.
+Despite the ambiguity on the Huawei ban, Germany's main telecom networks have opted to use Ericsson over Huawei for their core 5G networks and are removing Huawei network equipment from their 5G core networks.

-Huawei has had a continuous presence in Brazil, and its status for developing 5G networks within the country is still fairly certain.
+Huawei has had a continual presence in Brazil, and its status for developing 5G networks within the country is still fairly certain.
 However, the U.S. has been putting continual pressure on Brazil to eliminate Huawei from its 5G networks.
-U.S. ambassador Todd Chapman has been in talks with Brazil and its local telecommunications companies about funding the acquisition of 5G gear produced by Ericsson and Nokia through the International Development Finance Corporation, a development bank created by U.S. President Donald Trump in late 2018 to counter China’s Development Bank foreign operations.
+U.S. ambassador for Brazil, Todd Chapman, has been talks with Brazil and its local telecommunications companies about funding the acquisition of 5G gear produced by Ericsson and Nokia through the International Development Finance Corporation, a development bank created by U.S. President Donald Trump in late 2018 to counter China’s Development Bank foreign operations.

 Profiles and Power Positions